abap2UI5/docs/docs/development/messages.md

 ENDMETHOD.
 ```
-Many other imports are supported.
-Just import your message structure, and the message box will display it.
+Other imports are supported as well.
+Simply import your message structure, and the message box will display it.

 #### Popup Multi Message
-The message box provides basic output, if you want to generate a detailed output, use the popup `z2ui5_cl_pop_messages`:
+The message box provides basic output.
+For a more detailed output, use the popup `z2ui5_cl_pop_messages`:
 ```abap
 METHOD z2ui5_if_app~main.